dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 In the Execution Environment chapter of Core Python Programming or the forthcoming Core Python Language Fundamentals, we describe how Python code is eventually compiled into bytecode, which is then executed by the interpreter.
 In particular, we specified that calling eval() or exec (in version 2.x or exec() in version 3.x) with a code object rather than a string provides a performance improvement due to the fact that the compilation process does not have to be performed repeatedly.
 In other words, using precompiled code objects is faster than using strings because the interpreter will have to compile it into a code object (anyway) each time before execution.

-The same concept applies to regexes—regular expression patterns must be compiled into regex objects before any pattern matching can occur.
+The same concept applies to regexes — regular expression patterns must be compiled into regex objects before any pattern matching can occur.
 For regexes, which are compared many times during the course of execution, we highly recommend using precompilation because, again, regexes have to be compiled anyway, so doing it ahead of time is prudent for performance reasons. re.compile() provides this functionality.

 The module functions do cache the compiled objects, though, so it’s not as if every search() and match() with the same regex pattern requires compilation.
 Still, you save the cache lookups and do not have to make function calls with the same string, over and over.
 The number of compiled regex objects that are cached might vary between releases, and is undocumented.
 The purge() function can be used to clear this cache.